kubevela/catalog/experimental/addons/redis-operator/README.md

 Let's get started.

-After you enable this addon, apply this yaml:
+After you enable this addon, apply this Application yaml to create a Redis cluster:

 ```yaml
 apiVersion: core.oam.dev/v1beta1